-- Teachers are the bombdiggity!
+- Teachers are the absolute best!
 I have three who changed the course of my life.
 Mrs. Strelauski, my 4th grade teacher, was a firm believer in reading books out loud to her classes, and when she read Tales of a Fourth Grade Nothing by Judy Blume, well, it was the best book I’d ever heard!
 From there, I devoured books on my own.
 In college, I started as an elementary education major.
 Dr. Gloria Houston taught my Literature for the Child class.
 She was a published kidlit author herself.
 I was starstruck.
 I’d never met an author before, and she was so down to earth.
 And she was teaching me!
 But overall, elementary education wasn’t for me, so I switched my major to social science education, and I met another amazing teacher, Dr. Barbara Cruz.
 History was always a favorite subject of mine in school, but this professor changed the way I viewed the world.
 Because of this, she makes an appearance as the teacher in my novel Just a Drop of Water.
 I am a writer today because of all these women.
-I’m not sure I’ll ever be able to repay them, though I’ve remained friends with each of them all these years and tell them frequently how grateful I am.
+I’m so lucky to have had them in my life and to still call them friends.

 Bonus item: I was never a great student.
 But I’m proof you can be anything you want if you really set your heart on it.